rodydavis/flutter_web/docs/migration_guide.md

 Our goal is to enable building applications for mobile and web simultaneously from a single codebase.
-However, to allow experimentation, the tech preview Flutter Web is developed in a separate namespace.
+However, to allow experimentation, the tech preview Flutter for web is developed in a separate namespace.
 So, as of today an existing mobile
 Flutter application will not run on the web without changes.

-This document outlines the changes you'll need to make to existing Flutter code to run it on the flutter_web preview.
+This document outlines the changes you'll need to make to existing Flutter code to run it on the Flutter for web.
 You should create a copy of your existing application code and modify it to add web support.

-If you're using Git, we suggest creating a web-specific branch in your project repository.
+If you're using Git, we suggest creating a web-specific branch in your project repository for the time being.

 # `pubspec.yaml`